-I help educational institutions, museums, and social service organizations navigate the complexities of mental health and well-being.
-I am an advocate for cultural practices, experiences in nature, and the therapeutic possibilities of group and social environments.
-Much of my work focuses on helping educators and cultural workers deepen their skills in dealing with trauma, addictions, and emotional intensity.
-I have worked with hundreds of organizations over more than 35 years of professional practice, and I have won multiple awards for my scholarship, writing, counselling, and teaching.Learn More
+Ross Laird is a mental health consultant for educational institutions, museums, and social service organizations.
+He is an advocate for cultural practices, experiences in nature, and the therapeutic possibilities of group and social environments.
+Much of his work focuses on helping educators and cultural workers deepen their skills in dealing with trauma, addictions, and emotional intensity.
+He has worked with hundreds of organizations over more than 35 years of professional practice and has won multiple awards for his scholarship, writing, counselling, and teaching.Learn More

 Addressing PTSD in Canada

 Trauma is more common than we think, and more complex than we realize.
 What can we do as a nation?

 How can museums and cultural institutions respond effectively to trauma that is shared by everyone?

 How can we best support first responders, health professionals, and other public safety personnel?

 Culture, Objects, and Storytelling

 How can we use emerging practices to support and empower refugees and others who carry deep distress?

 Mental Health and Creativity

 A conversation with the Vancouver Art Gallery about health, healing, and the power of the creative process.
 What can museums and art galleries do to help heal the trauma that so many people are struggling with?
 What are the risks and opportunities in such a path?
 How might we start?